dev-academy-programme/concepts/http/verbs.md

 The 4 most common HTTP requests (also called _verbs_ and _methods_) are:

-* GET: asks for and existing resource
+* GET: asks for an existing resource
 * POST: sends data to create a new resource
 * PUT: sends data to update existing resource
 * DELETE: asks for an existing resource to be deleted